Skip navigation

-As we transition from summer to fall, our temperatures don’t really change much, like they do in many other parts of the country.
+As we transition from summer to fall, our temperatures don’t change much, like they do in many other parts of the country.
 What does fluctuate though is the humidity, and it usually stays towards the higher levels.
 However, it’s typically pretty rare that the average homeowner takes the appropriate steps to combat excess humidity in their homes, assuming that their AC system takes care of this problem sufficiently.

 This is a common myth about air conditioning systems—that they can adequately eliminate the humidity in your home.
 It does naturally remove some humidity.
 However, when you live in a climate like ours—where humidity levels regularly go above the “comfortable” level of 50%–you need much more than just an efficient air conditioner.
 You need a whole-house dehumidifier.

-Should You Really Be Concerned about High Humidity?
+Should You Be Concerned about High Humidity?

 What’s the big deal with excess moisture anyway?
 There are two big considerations to make.
 The higher the relative humidity level is in your home, the higher the evaporation point is for liquids, including your sweat.
 But what does this mean?
 Your body won’t be able to adequately cool itself off, leading to a lot of discomfort for you.
 That’s not the only reason high humidity should concern you, however.